 - a 240 litre recycling wheelie bin which is the same size as the garden waste bin

 - a 55 litre recycling box for glass.

 During the waste and recycling consultation at the end of 2015, 70% of residents stated that they only put out two or three boxes of recycling each week.
 This is the equivalent of 220 – 330 litres.
 The shape of a wheelie bin also means you can fit in more items than in the boxes.

 What is happening with food waste and household rubbish collections?

 You will continue to have weekly food waste collections and a fortnightly rubbish collection.
 But there may be a change to your bin day to make the collection rounds more efficient, reduce traffic and reduce carbon emissions.
-Any changes to scheduling will be made in October 2017 but we will let you know about this in advance next year.
+Any changes to scheduling will be made in October 2017 but we will let you know about this close to the time.

 Can I still put out excess recycling?

 We're still working on the final details of the new service but are considering collecting excess recycling that you cannot fit into your wheelie bin.
 More details will be confirmed nearer the time.